-Exactly when the gearbox and power cross-feed models were first made is uncertain, but they must have followed within a few months for South Bend had been offering these versions since 1939 and the first known properly printed and illustrated advertising literature does show all three types.
+Exactly when the gearbox and power cross-feed models were first made is uncertain, but they must have followed within a few months, for South Bend had been offering these versions since 1939 and the first known properly printed and illustrated advertising literature does show all three types.

 Belt tension was released by an external handle that protruded through the stand's left-hand face, a fitting that provided a strong temptation to use it as a clutch - a potentially dangerous undertaking.
 This weakness (from a safety point of view) was removed when the mechanism was redesigned and made accessible only by opening the door.
 The new lathes were sold as "AUD", "BUD", "CUD" and "TUD" models (with the "UD" suffix standing for "under-drive", of course) and "A", "B" and "C" reflecting, as before, the specification.
 However, the new models did not replace the old, but complimented them, the original rear-drive types remaining in the Boxford catalogue (optimistically, one would have imagined) until at least 1977.
-With the introduction of the Under-drive models came a superior cosmetic finish with the castings carefully fettled, filled with cellulose knifing putty, rubbed down and spray painted.
-While not to the standard of the Raglan lathe, with its use of special Trimite paints, this new finish was a considerable improvement over the earlier lathes, the first of which had, to be blunt, a decidedly utilitarian finish.
+With the introduction of the Under-drive models came a superior cosmetic finish with the castings carefully fettled, filled with cellulose knifing putty, rubbed down by hand and spray painted.
+While not to the standard of the very much more expensive Raglan lathe, with its use of special Trimite paints, this new finish (generally in a grey cellulose to BS692 sprayed over a filler) was a considerable improvement over the earlier lathes, the first of which had, to be blunt, a decidedly utilitarian appearance.

 Although the rear-drive models suffered from a very deep countershaft, and consequently took up a good deal of room, the under-drive versions were very compact - with a bare stand only 17 inches front to back - and today are consequently by far the more popular buy second-hand.